01 Oct How to Create A Growth Marketing Framework to Grow Your Business

 When you drive down to that Why and probe it, you’ll find that the answers to so many questions suddenly become crystal clear.
 Perhaps most importantly, getting to your Why will help you refine your ideal customer — because you’re trying to solve a problem for a particular person, and for a specific reason.

-Pat is a people-first guy who understands his ideal customer intimately.
+Pat is a people-first guy who has worked hard to identify his target audience, and who understands his ideal customer intimately.
 He’s authentic.
 It shows in everything he does, and his users love him for it.